 Bruce: Public health and primary care professionals are natural partners when it comes to addressing the unmet social needs and community-wide social determinants of health that impact the health of all.
 Where we can make the greatest impact together is in shifting complex, relatively siloed systems towards more coordinated “upstream” interventions.
 And that’s how this effort could matter most to the communities we serve and the health, wellness, and well-being of all in those communities.

-Registration for the Northwest Public Health–Primary Care Leadership Institute closes November 28, 2019.
-Visit NWRPCA to learn more and apply.
+Visit the Northwest Public Health–Primary Care Leadership Institute to learn more.